Dennis-Mwea/custom-nova-table-card/README.md

 or:

-You can create your own class which will extend \Mako\CustomTableCard\CustomTableCard in Nova/Cards directory on example.
+You can create your own class which will extend \Dytechltd\CustomTableCard\CustomTableCard in Nova/Cards directory on example.

 In this separate class you are able to fetch data from models in nice clean way.